-As a marketing agency dedicated to optimising effectiveness and efficiency, we’re intrigued to unearth the full extent of this issue, unpack the reasons behind it and drive a reboot in 2021 to finally solve the problem of misfiring martech.
+As a marketing agency dedicated to optimising effectiveness and efficiency, we’re intrigued to unearth the full extent of this issue, unpack the reasons behind it and drive a reboot to finally solve the problem of misfiring martech.

 Part 1: Somebody has to decide what to buy